GTFO-Modding/GTDO/reference/datablocks/enemybalancing.md

 ### CanBePushed - Boolean

-Determines if the shove action will have any affect on the enemy.
+Determines if the shove action will have any effect on the enemy.

 ### ForbidTwitchHit - Boolean

-Attempts to prevent "soft-stagger" from occuring, where an enemy's projectiles and tentacles are unable to be used.
+Attempts to prevent "soft-stagger" from occurring, where an enemy's projectiles and tentacles are unable to be used.

 ### AllowDamgeBonusFromBehind - Boolean